Avasam/ptle-tools/Dolphin scripts/README.md

 - Some linked transitions are not spawning at the right entrance and use the default entrance instead.
 Known cases:
   - Jungle Canyon from Punchau Shrine
   - Bittenbinder's Camp from Mysterious Temple
-- One-way transitions are not linked together.
-This can be a bit confusing when sometimes going back leads to a different area.
+- With `LINKED_TRANSITIONS = True`, one-way transitions are not randomized at all.

 ### Developing